How To Build a PPC Reporting Dashboard to Track Performance

 9 PPC Metrics to Track Performance

-Now that we’ve reviewed how to set up and customize a dashboard, let’s look at a few key metrics and how they relate to the overall campaign performance of your PPC spend.
+Now that we’ve reviewed how to set up and customize a dashboard, let’s look at a few key metrics you should include in PPC reports and how they relate to the overall campaign performance of your PPC spend.

 Impressions